The following content was developed in consultation with a panel of national experts on Peer Support.*

 Tom Barnett, Senior Consultant, Canadian Workplace Risk Management

-Mary Ann Baynton, Program Director, Great-West Life Centre for Mental Health in the Workplace
+Mary Ann Baynton, Program Director, Workplace Strategies for Mental Health

 Mandi Buckner, Workplace Mental Health Consultant, Mandi J. Buckner Consulting